ruslan-kurchenko/lwc-polyglot/README.md

 Custom Labels Resolve Result

-- `$success` - `true/false` meta information to indicate if one of labels is invalid
+- `success` - `true/false` meta information to indicate if one of labels is invalid
-- `$messages` - meta information to get key/value storage of messages related to invalid labels
+- `messages` - meta information to get key/value storage of messages related to invalid labels
-- `<custom_label_name>` - a value of custom label stored by its name
+- `labels` - a custom label values stored in object by their names

 ## License